 In 2015, Endure Athletics Foundation founder Joel Bigelow saw several young children playing in a narrow median between US Route 231 and a run-down motel, notorious for housing sexual predators and drug addicts.
 He asked himself, “Who is taking care of these kids?
 What does the future hold for them?”
 He knew the answers were grim – No one cared and the future held little hope.
 Outside of the school system, he knew there weren’t many affordable options for homeless youth in the community for support or guided mentorship.
 He decided something had to be done.
 He dreamed of a new possibility and a new future.

 Joel and his wife Jeannie desired to make a significant difference in the lives of homeless children in Rutherford County.
 Their initial vision was simple: put a smile on the children’s faces, provide a safe place to play, and give them a warm homemade meal.

-With a deep desire to make a significant difference in the lives of homeless youth in Rutherford County, Joel and his wife, Jeannie, began a mission to help the kids Joel had seen and others like them in the area.
-Their initial vision was simple but meaningful: put a smile on the children’s faces, provide a safe place to play, and give them a warm, homemade meal.
+They took action to make this vision a reality.
 Joel quit his full-time job in August 2015, purchased a 12-passenger van, and established the Endure Athletics Foundation as a 501(c)(3) organization.
-The written mission became to enrich the lives of homeless youth living in Rutherford County, with a long-range vision of breaking the cycle of generational poverty for these children living in homeless shelters, rent-by-the-week motels, or sometimes even their caretakers’ cars.
+The written mission became to enrich the lives of homeless youth living in Rutherford County, with a long-range vision of breaking the cycle of generational poverty for these children living in adverse situations – many in homeless shelters, rent-by-the-week motels, or a caretakers’ car.

 Founder and Executive Director